kadena-io/chainweb-node/README.md

 #### Other distributions

-For all other distributions not using Apt (RHEL, Gentoo, Arch, etc), please consult your distro's repositories for `librocksdb5.8` and install with its preferred package manager, or follow the alternative modes of installation described in [Rocksdb](https://rocksdb.org/).
+For all other distributions not using Apt (RHEL, Gentoo, Arch, etc), please consult your distro's repositories for `librocksdb5.8`, `tinfo`, `zlib`, `z3` and install with its preferred package manager, or follow the alternative modes of installation described in [Rocksdb](https://rocksdb.org/).

 At this point, you are ready to [run a Chainweb node](#running-a-chainweb-node)